 Hozenji is probably one of the smallest temples you’ll see in Japan, but it’ll likely be the most memorable.
 Right in the middle of crowded Namba is the last place you’d expect to find solitude, but Hozenji manages to be a serene oasis in the middle of this neon jungle.
 The Buddha kept at Hozenji is covered with a thick layer of moss because of the constant stream of prayers and subsequent splashes of water thrown in his direction.
 The alleyways surrounding Hozenji hearkens back to an older Osaka with cobblestone streets and noren cloth covered entryways.

-Tachibana is on the 2nd basement floor of Osaka’s only Kabuki theatre, and it’s the only Kabuki theatre with a beer brewery on site.
-One of the first Osaka brewed beers, Dotonbori craft beer has served their libations since 1996, and Tachibana in the Shochikizu Theater is one of the only restaurants to have it on tap.
+Tachibana is on the second basement floor of Osaka’s only Kabuki theatre, and it’s the only theatre with a beer brewery on site.
+One of the first Osaka brewed beers, Dotonbori craft beer has served their libations since 1996, and Tachibana in the Shochikuza Theatre is one of the only restaurants to have it on tap.
 Lucky it just happens to be right next to the brewery.
 Besides drinking beer in the basement of a culturally significant building, Tachibana is an excellent place to try a variety of Japanese food.
-They’re known to have good seafood, but their 2nd most popular item, after the beer, is actually their tofu.
+They’re known to have good seafood, but their second most popular item after the beer is actually their tofu.
 Tofu and beer might seem like a strange combination, but in Japan, it works.

 If there was just one place to visit in Osaka, it would need to be Dotonbori.
-This road cutting straight through the city is its main artery and displays the epitome of Osaka culture.
+This road is the city’s main artery and displays the epitome of Osaka culture.
 The road is packed full of restaurants and bars trying to lure you in with huge animatronic signs and bright neon lights.
 At night, the pace is a bit frantic, almost feeling like a scene in a movie, as you’re sucked in and shuffled among the smoking, drinking, and gorging crowd.
 Look for the Kuidaore clown slowly banging his drum and from the bridge, don’t miss the new LED Glico Man running across the world.
-Peek into Don Quixote to find every Kit-Kat flavour imaginable and keep an eye out for the host boys with their outrageous haircuts and tight-fitting suits.
-If it’s weird and if it’s a bit loud, well that’s just Osaka.
+Peek into Don Quixote to find every Kit-Kat flavour imaginable and keep an eye out for the host boys with their outrageous haircuts and outfits.